NilUwU/Minorp/Readme.md

 ### Description of the Implemented system
-To achieve the  goal of detection of DDoS attack and mitigation model for SDN networks, a model is build on the application plane.
-The architecture of implemented method consists of the flow collector module, feature extender module, anomaly detection module, and anomaly mitigation module.
-The task of the flow collector is to regularly collect information on traffic flow from the flow tables of each switch.
-These flow entries will be delivered to the feature extender, which will produce new features for each entry.
+Description

+This project implements a model for detecting and mitigating Distributed Denial-of-Service (DDoS) attacks in Software-Defined Networking (SDN) environments.
+The system operates at the application plane and consists of the following modules:

+Flow Collector Module: Regularly collects traffic flow information from the flow tables of each switch.

+Feature Extender Module: Enhances flow entries with additional features.

-The anomaly detection module will receive the gathered data and use machine learning (ML) to perform flow-based detection and classify each flow as normal or abnormal.
-An aberrant flow  will be sent to the Mitigation module in order to stop the source of the attack, else no action will be taken.
+Anomaly Detection Module: Uses machine learning (ML) to classify each flow as either normal or abnormal.

-In order to obtain traffic data, the flow collector first contacts the controller.
-When the controller receives a request for traffic information, it employs

-To gather data from flow tables,  openflow protocol is used.
-Every switch connected to the controller receives a flow-stats request from the controller, which asks the switch for flow statistics.
-As a result, each switch responds with a flow-stats reply message that includes all flow entries from all flow tables, each entry of which includes the flow description and any associated counters.
-The controller then replies to this component after compiling the traffic data from all the switches.
+Anomaly Mitigation Module: Takes action to mitigate detected abnormal flows by stopping the source of the attack.

+Flow Collection and Data Processing

+The flow collector communicates with the controller to obtain traffic data.

+The OpenFlow protocol is used to gather data from the flow tables of switches:

+The controller sends a flow-stats request to each connected switch.

+Each switch responds with a flow-stats reply, containing flow entries with descriptions and associated counters.

+The controller compiles traffic data from all switches and sends it to the flow collector.

-The flow collector parses the flow information after receiving it and discards any unnecessary data.
-The flow identifier (flow-id) and the flow counters are the pertinent data that are kept.
-The source IP address, destination IP address, source MAC address, destination MAC address, TCP/UDP source port, TCP/UDP destination port, and transport protocol identification make up the seven-tuple that is  referred to as the flow-id (protocol).
-It's crucial to remember that this tuple can be modified to meet the requirements of the network infrastructure.
+The flow collector parses the received data, discards unnecessary information, and retains relevant details:

+Flow Identifier (flow-id): Consists of a seven-tuple, including source IP address, destination IP address, source MAC address, destination MAC address, TCP/UDP source port, TCP/UDP destination port, and transport protocol identification.

+This tuple can be customized based on the requirements of the network infrastructure.

+Anomaly Detection and Mitigation

+The anomaly detection module uses ML techniques for flow-based detection.

+Flows classified as abnormal are sent to the mitigation module to stop the attack source.

+No action is taken for flows classified as normal.
 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------------- -->

 <h2>Software requirements specification</h2>